Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 The third level BVH tree is used for complex sensitive entities that contain many elements: for example, triangulations, wires with many segments, point sets, etc. It is built on demand for sensitive entities with under 800K sub-elements.

-@image html visualization_image022.png "Selection BVH tree hierarchy: from the biggest object-level (first) to the smallest complex entity level (third)"
-@image latex visualization_image022.png "Selection BVH tree hierarchy: from the biggest object-level (first) to the smallest complex entity level (third)"
+@figure{visualization_image022.png, "Selection BVH tree hierarchy: from the biggest object-level (first) to the smallest complex entity level (third)"}

 <h4>Stages of the algorithm</h4>